Steuben County Sheriff's Office

 2. All incoming and outgoing mail may be opened and inspected for contraband and prohibited property prior to the inmate receiving the mail or prior to the mail being sent from this facility.
 Exception: privileged correspondence shall be opened and inspected in the presence of the inmate.
 Any article or mail item found to be in violation may be placed in the inmate’s property or passed on to investigators for possible criminal action.

-5. All incoming mail without a return address will be placed in the inmate’s property.
+5. All incoming mail without a return address will be placed into the inmate’s property.
+Each envelope must contain mail from the person(s) on the return address.
+Any mail that is discovered in the envelope not matching the name(s) on the return address may be returned to sender.
 Incoming mail that does not contain a name in the return address may be “returned to sender.”

 6. All names and address information on incoming and outgoing mail must be legible.